-Appointment to the Distinguished Professorship, Distinguished Service Professorship or the Distinguished Teaching Professorship is an academic career capstone.
-Conversely, non-selection elicits enormous disappointment.
-The sensitivities inherent in these programs and the nature of the supporting documentation make it imperative that all deliberations, communications, and actions of the campus committee remain strictly confidential.
-Ideally, this should extend to the identity of those selected by the local selection committee as the campus' nominees for these promotions.
+Appointment to the Distinguished Professorship, Distinguished Service Professorship, Distinguished Teaching Professorship, or Distinguished Librarian is an academic career capstone.
+Due to the sensitivities inherent in these programs and the nature of the supporting documentation, it is imperative that all deliberations, communications, and actions of the campus committee remain strictly confidential.
+Ideally, this should extend to concealing the identity of those selected by the local selection committee as the campus' nominees for these promotions.